far3x/lumen/README.md

 ---

+Disclamer: this code was almost ENTIRELY written by me, AI was poorly involved in this project (only used it for some permission issues while deleting git folders, because git clone is a buggy command for security purposes).
+Yes, it's fun to code manually and optimize them naturally :)

 **Unlock Your AI's Full Potential with Flawless Code Understanding.**

 Large Language Models (LLMs) are revolutionizing software development.
 However, their efficacy is often limited by the quality and completeness of the provided **context**.
 Manually feeding your AI with relevant information from your codebase can be a tedious, error-prone process, especially for large projects constrained by context window limitations.